Skip to main content

 Most first-time U.S. passport book applicants will need the following items:

-2) Driver’s license or permit (unexpired) plus copies of the front and back
+2) Driver’s license or permit (unexpired) plus copies of the front and back (out-of-state applicants sometimes need a 2nd form of ID)

 3) Passport application form DS-11, completed, printed out, but not signed